How America Has Changed During Trump's First Year In Office, By The Numbers

 Politics

 2017 was an off year, so there are no major changes in the numbers of Republicans in office.
 But some of those small changes came with big attention — the number of Republicans in the Senate ticked down by one this year, with Alabama Democrat Doug Jones replacing Republican Jeff Sessions, who left the seat to become attorney general.
-Meanwhile, the resignations of three House Republicans and one Democrat shifted the numbers slightly in that chamber (many more have announced their intentions to retire in 2018).
-Meanwhile, data suggest that Americans became slightly less Republican this year and slightly more Democratic and Independent.
+Meanwhile, the resignations of three House Republicans and one Democrat shifted the numbers slightly in that chamber (many more have announced their intention to retire in 2018).
+Meanwhile, data suggest that Americans became slightly less Republican this year and slightly more Democratic and independent.

 Loading...